 Sometimes, a donor who has made a comfortable commitment through a charitable gift in a will later decides to enjoy the satisfaction of seeing the gift put to immediate use.
 We are prepared to discuss with you the possibility of converting a gift in your will into an outright gift.
 By giving now instead of later, your gift can qualify for an income tax charitable deduction.
+If you have considered including a gift to charity in your estate plan, it may be wise to leave retirement account assets to charity and other assets to family members.
+Heirs avoid double taxation on the retirement assets and instead receive appreciated assets that are entitled to a step up in basis, which reduces the capital gains tax liability when the heirs sell the property.

-EXAMPLE: Back in the 1980s, Diego established an IRA.
-When he later began participating in a companysponsored retirement plan, he stopped making further IRA contributions.
-Now, at age 73, Diego discovers that this "forgotten" IRA is worth more than \$20,000.
-Diego's daughter, Alma, is the IRA beneficiary.
+EXAMPLE: Back in the 1980s, George established an IRA.
+When he began participating in a company-sponsored retirement plan a few years later, he was prohibited from making further IRA contributions.
+Now, at age 72, George discovers that this "forgotten" IRA is worth more than \$20,000.
+George's daughter, Lisa, is the IRA beneficiary.

-If Alma receives the IRA at Diego's death, she will owe income taxes on all distributions.
+If Lisa receives the IRA at George's death, she will owe income taxes on all distributions.
 (Remember, the money has been in a tax-deferred account.)
-However, if Diego names us as the IRA beneficiary, we will receive the full \$20,000 exempt from income tax.
-Diego can leave other assets to Alma (such as appreciated stock or cash) that will not be depleted by income tax liabilities.
-In fact, the appreciated stock will benefit from a step up in basis when Alma inherits it.
+However, if George names us as the IRA beneficiary, we will receive the full \$20,000 exempt from income tax.
+George can leave other assets to Lisa (such as appreciated stock or cash) that will not be depleted by income tax liabilities.
+In fact, the appreciated stock will benefit from a step up in basis when Lisa inherits it.